AsyMov: Integrated Sensing and Communications with Asynchronous Moving Devices

 where \mbox{$\vartheta_q(t) = 2\pi (f_{{\rm D},q}(t)+f_{\rm o}(t)+f_{{\rm D},q}^{\mathrm{tx}}(t))t$}.
 Note that $f_{{\rm D},q}(t)$ is added to the \ac{cfo} and the Doppler shift introduced by the transmitter.

-We stress that even though \ourname{} requires estimating the \ac{aod} (if the TX is moving) or \ac{aoa} (if the RX is moving) of the reflections, it does not require having multiple antennas on the \ac{isac} devices.
+We stress that even though \ourname{} requires estimating the \ac{aod} (if the TX moves) or \ac{aoa} (if the RX moves) of the reflections, it does not require having multiple antennas on the \ac{isac} devices.
 Indeed, our approach is agnostic to the number of available antennas or radio frequency chains at the TX or RX, and can be implemented on cost-effective phased-array systems.
 In this case, the \ac{aod} or \ac{aoa} can be obtained through correlation-based algorithms such as the ones in~\cite{garcia2023scalable, pegoraro2024rapid}.
-This motivates our choice not to account for multiple antennas explicitly in the channel model.